PayAidPayments/PayAid-V3/INDIAN_GST_INVOICE_UPDATE.md

 ## 🎉 Invoice System Updated to Indian GST Standards

-Based on [Razorpay's Tax Invoice Guide](https://razorpay.com/blog/tax-invoice/), the invoice system has been updated to comply with Indian GST requirements.
+Based on Indian GST requirements and industry best practices, the invoice system has been updated to comply with Indian GST requirements.

 ---